storm-enroute/mecha/README.md

 - optional tracking for child repositories
 - automatic source/library dependency configuration in child repositories
 - automatic configuration file generation
-- automated remote deploys over SSH
+- automated remote deployments over SSH

 In the following, we describe the main features of Mecha.